 In return, you will receive a salary (pocket money), a place to sleep, and food.
 It sounds like a good deal, right?
 So which places in Europe are best to work as an Au pair and create unforgettable experiences?
-Check this website to find your perfect host family, where I found mine!
+Read this article to learn where to head to get the most out of the Au Pair program.

 Top Countries in Europe for Au Pair Program